Elvis Andrus Player Props: White Sox vs. Astros

 - The Astros' 2.89 team ERA ranked second among all MLB pitching staffs.

-- Javier will make his first start of the season for the Astros.
+- Urquidy will take the mound to start for the Astros, his first of the season.

-- The 26-year-old right-hander last appeared Thursday, Nov.
-3 against the Philadelphia Phillies, when he started and went six scoreless innings.
+- The 27-year-old right-hander pitched in relief and threw three scoreless innings when he last appeared on Wednesday, Nov.
+2 against the Philadelphia Phillies.

 © 2023 Data Skrive.
 All rights reserved.